Q: Why a jazz singer?A: "I have always, always loved singing and someone told me "you have a Jazz voice; that's what you should really be singing"

 A: "Billie Holiday remains my all time heroine and I just never tire of her records.
 I'm also a huge fan of Anita O'Day, Blossom Dearie, Julie London and many others."

 Q: Who have you/do you work with?A: "Various great musicians and bands over the years.
-This has now settled to working with some of the best players in British Jazz including thirteen times British Jazz Awards winner Pianist Dave Newton and the much loved Tom Kincaid, Double Bass players John Day and Alec Dankworth, Drummers Steve Brown (also fourteen British Jazz Awards winner!!) and Rod Brown (no relation) and Reedmen Olly Wilby and Trevor Whiting"
+This has now settled to working with some of the best players in British Jazz including sixteen times British Jazz Awards winner Pianist Dave Newton and the much loved Tom Kincaid, Double Bass players Dave Green and Alec Dankworth, Drummers Steve Brown and Rod Brown (no relation) and Reedmen Alan Barnes and Trevor Whiting.
+Several of these players are also multiple British Jazz Awards winners and nominees)"

 Q: What type of work do you do?